oslego/jsconfeu-2015/script.md

 - Intro
-  - Work at Adobe on CSS features.
+  - I work at Adobe on CSS features:
-  - Talk about practical things: CSS Shapes, CSS Masking, CSS Blend Modes.
+    - Speaking about practical things: CSS Shapes, CSS Masking, CSS Blend Modes.
-  - Build tools and prototypes to make life easier for web designers.
+    - Building tools and prototypes to make life easier for web designers.
+    - Practical things!
     - That doesn't matter for this talk.

-  - This talk is less practical, but it's about something that fascinates me: **unconventional uses of web technology**.
+  - "This talk is less practical; it's about something that fascinates me: **unconventional uses of technology** to transmit data and input."
     - networking between disconnected devices
     - unconventional input modes
-  - sound, light, magnetism, touch
+    - sound, light, electro-magnetism

 - Going Offline
   - icons: no wifi, no BT, no connection
   - "This is something all conference speakers dread on stage -- not having a reliable connection.
-But for the purpose of this talk (disconnected networking) and to be truly honest that all demos work as advertised, I'm going to turn off all connectivity."
+But for the purpose of this talk (disconnected networking) to prove that all demos work as advertised, I'm going to turn off all connectivity."

 - #badBIOS